syncfusion-content/uwp-docs/uwp/Pivot-Grid/Common/Theming.md

 ---
 layout: post
-title: Theming in UWP Pivot Grid control | Syncfusion
+title: Theming in UWP Pivot Grid | Syncfusion®
-description: Learn here all about Theming support in Syncfusion UWP Pivot Grid (SfPivotGrid) control and more.
+description: Theming in Syncfusion® UWP Pivot Grid control lets you apply built-in visual styles like Metro, Office, and Visual Studio themes for a customized look.
 platform: UWP
 control: SfPivotGrid
 documentation: ug
 ---

-# Theming in UWP Pivot Grid (SfPivotGrid)
+# Theming in UWP Pivot Grid

 Theming is the process of applying particular settings to visual elements of a control.
 Following built-in themes are supported in the SfPivotGrid control.